-Section 5.A.8: Federal Funding: In any programs or services provided by the Sponsor which are funded by federal funds and for which federal funds follow the eligible student, the Sponsor agrees, upon adequate documentation that verifies student eligibility (e.g. approved free-and-reduced price meal applications) from the School, to provide the School with equivalent federal funds per eligible student if the same level of service is provided by the School, provided that no federal law or regulation prohibits this transfer of funds.
+Section 5.A.7: Federal Funding: In any programs or services provided by the Sponsor which are funded by federal funds and for which federal funds follow the eligible student, the Sponsor agrees, upon adequate documentation that verifies student eligibility (e.g., approved free-and-reduced price meal applications) from the School, to provide the School with equivalent federal funds per eligible student if the same level of service is provided by the School, provided that no federal law or regulation prohibits this transfer of funds.

-Section 5.A.8.a: Title I: Pursuant to provisions of 20 U.S.C.
+Section 5.A.7.a: Title I: Pursuant to provisions of 20 U.S.C.
 8061 Section 10306, the Sponsor will always provide all federal funding for which the School is otherwise eligible, including Title 1 funding, not later than five (5) months after the School first opens or after a subsequent expansion of enrollment.
-Sponsor shall provide reimbursement to the School within thirty (30) days upon the School submitting the required documentation for appropriate expenditures.
 Any Title I funds allocated to the School must be used to supplement the reading/language arts and mathematics services for eligible students participating in the Title I program and shall be spent in accordance with federal regulations.
 These students will be identified utilizing the Economic Survey conducted annually during the prior fiscal year.
 Any capital outlay item purchased with Title I funds must be identified and labeled for Title I property audits.
 Any equipment purchased with Title I funds, which is classified as Capitalized Audio Visual or Equipment, remains the property of Title I, and must be identified and labeled for Title I property audits.
 If the School accepts Title I funds, at least one percent (1%) the Title I funds budget must be spent in support of parental involvement activities.
 The School will ensure that Title I guidelines are being followed at the School and that students are meeting high content and performance standards.
-Sponsor's district and regional Title I staff will provide technical assistance and support in order to ensure that Title I guidelines are being followed at the School and that students are meeting high content and performance standards.
+The district and regional Title I staff will provide technical assistance and support in order to ensure that Title I guidelines are being followed at the School and that students are meeting high content and performance standards.
 The Sponsor agrees to timely notify the School of all dates and other information regarding reporting of student data, calendar of district in-service opportunities, and other dates and information pertinent to the School's compliance with this Charter.

-Section 5.A.8.b: IDEA: The IDEA discretionary portion of the IDEA appropriation will remain with the Sponsor to provide training as required by IDEA guidelines.
-The School may participate in discretionary IDEA training offered by the Sponsor at no cost.
-The Sponsor agrees to timely notify the School of all dates and other information regarding training, reporting of student data, calendar of district in-service opportunities, and other dates and information pertinent to the School's compliance with this Charter.
+Section 5.A.7. b: IDEA: The IDEA portion of the IDEA appropriation will remain with the Sponsor to provide training as required by IDEA guidelines.
+The School may participate in IDEA training offered by the Sponsor at no cost.
+The Sponsor agrees to timely notify the School of all dates and other information regarding reporting of student data, calendar of district in-service opportunities, and other dates and information pertinent to the School's compliance with this Charter.